Autoura/SahraInterview/README.md

 ## Topics to talk about

-* Ask about stories from when Sahra is a tour guide
+* Ask her about stories from when Sahra is a tour guide
-* Ask about whether Sahra perfers day tours or multiday tours
+* Ask her about whether Sahra prefers day tours or multiday tours
+* Ask her about what skills are useful for a tour guide to know

 What you can't ask about is locations or generate an itinerary.
 We have stopped Sahra talking about this (in this skill) via the OpenAI prompt.

+Remember to ask followup questions, if Sahra says something, ask her about what she just said.
+This makes a more natural conversation.

 ## What to tell others